GreenTech Planning Committee

 Research Associate, Environmental Law Institute

-Prior to joining ELI, Taalin was an undergraduate student at Duke University, from which he graduated in May 2023 with a B.A. in Public Policy, and minors in Psychology and Environmental Sciences & Policy.
+Taalin graduated from Duke University in May 2023 with a B.A. in Public Policy, and minors in Psychology and Environmental Sciences & Policy.

 Ethan Shenkman